RtCryo/cash-cockpit/README.md

 ![img.png](img.png)

 # cash-cockpit
+Cash Cockpit is a personal finance management tool that helps you keep track of your expenses and income.
+It provides a simple and intuitive interface to manage your finances, and it’s free and open-source.

 + This project was originally intended to be a financial manager that I created on my own and in my free time.
 + The goal was to develop my programming skills and have control and oversight over my financial transactions using a card.
 + This version of the project is not the original; it has been rewritten several times.
 + At the moment, it is functional, but in the stage of further development, there is still a lot of functionality that I would like to implement.
 + This project runs on my Raspberry Pi 4 around the clock within my local network.

+### Features
++ Add and categorize transactions
++ View your spending and income history
++ Set budgets and track your progress
++ Generate reports and export data

 ### Do you want to run it locally?
 You need:
 - docker